Stock market today: Asian stocks are generally lower after China reports weaker than expected growth in 2Q - ExBulletin

 Stock market today: Asian stocks are generally lower after China reports weaker than expected growth in 2Q

-BANGKOK (AP) Asian stocks were mostly down on Monday after China posted weaker-than-expected growth in the last quarter.
+BANGKOK (AP) Asian stocks were mostly down on Monday after China recorded weaker growth than expected in the last quarter.

 The economy is expected to slow further in the coming months, although investors expect action from Beijing to support growth.

-Thus, the data will be considered from the perspective of how it will influence policy decisions made at the next Politburo meeting at the end of July,” Stephen Innes of SPI Asset Management said in a commentary.
+The data will therefore be considered from the perspective of how it will influence policy decisions made at the next Politburo meeting at the end of July,” Stephen Innes of SPI Asset Management said in a commentary.

 On Friday, Wall Street’s latest winning week came to a mixed end after stronger-than-expected earnings reports from several major U.S. companies.